 That’s where we come in.

-Our GreenTown program is working with culturally and linguistically diverse (CALD) communities to help them make changes in their homes, businesses, schools and everyday lives, to safeguard our environment.
+Our GreenTown program works with culturally and linguistically diverse (CALD) communities to help them make changes in their homes, businesses, schools and everyday lives, to safeguard our environment.

 We train a small group of people from each community we work with in sustainability.
 They then carry out free sustainability audits in the homes and businesses of others in their community.
-The project includes community and school workshops, and making sure the message gets into community language newspapers.
+The project includes community and faith organisation workshops, and making sure the message gets into community language newspapers.

-We’re working with people from all over the world – the Arabic-speaking and Assyrian Chaldean communities in Moreland, the Turkish-speaking community in Hume, the East African community in Flemington and the Indigenous Australian community in Darebin.
-In 2011 we started two new community projects: working with newly-arrived people from Burma living in Ringwood and the multicultural community in the Collingwood housing estate.
+From 2008-2012 we worked with people from all over the world – the Arabic-speaking and Assyrian Chaldean communities in Moreland, the Turkish-speaking community in Hume, the East African community in Flemington and the Indigenous Australian community in Darebin.
+In the GreenTown 2 program we started two new community projects: working with newly-arrived people from Burma living in Ringwood and the multicultural community in the Collingwood housing estate.

 No matter what their cultural background, however, all these Victorians have something in common – they are all keen to do their bit for the environment.